hooyuser/TextureNodes/docs/node_design.md

     - `NodePbrShader`: the class of the `PbrShader` node
     - ...

 All the node meta classes are defined in the `node_XXX.h` file.
-A node meta class has the following members:
+A node meta class must have the following members:
-- member class `UBO`: defines the inputs of the node
+- member class `UBO`: defines the input pins of the node
+- member type `data_type`: defines the type of the node data, which is a subtype of `NodeDataVariant`
+- static member function `constexpr char* static name()`: declares the name of the node